amhiggin/REST-Worker-Service/README.md

 # RESTServiceSystem
 <b>Amber Higgins, M.A.I.
 Computer Engineering, 13327954.
 For CS7NS1 Scalable Computing, TCD.</b>

-<b>Task</b>: <i>	To construct a REST service system, focussed on the efficient computation of code complexity for a given repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return.</i>
+<b>Task</b>: <i>"To construct a REST service system, focussed on the efficient computation of code complexity for a given repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return".</i>

 ## Distributed RESTful System
-A REST system.
+A RESTful service to calculate the Cyclomatic Complexity (CC) of a Github repository.

 A management node gives work to worker nodes, which request more work once they are finished - the <i>work-stealing pattern</i>.
-Work is the calculation of the average cyclomatic complexity (CC) for each commit in a Github repository.
+Work is the calculation of the average cyclomatic complexity (CC) for each commit.

 ### Manager
 Listens for requests from worker nodes, and gives each node a commit to calculate the average CC for.